Maojin-juan/Maojin-juan/README.md

 ## 👨‍💻 About Me

-- 🚀 Frontend Developer specialized in modern JavaScript frameworks
+- 🌱 Currently learning React and Redux to build interactive web applications
-- 💡 Enthusiast for React, Tailwind CSS, and UI/UX design
+- 💡 Enthusiast for Tailwind CSS and UI/UX design
-- 🌱 Currently expanding my knowledge in advanced JavaScript & backend development
+- 🚀 Passionate about frontend development and creating user-friendly interfaces

 ## 🛠️ Tech Stack